Baron Baltimore

 Baron Baltimore, of Baltimore, County Longford, was a title in the Peerage of Ireland.
 It was created in 1625 and ended in 1771, upon the death of its sixth-generation male heir, aged 40.
-Holders of the title were usually known as Lord Baltimore for short.
+Holders of the title were usually known as Lord Baltimore.

 History

-The title was granted in 1625 to Sir George Calvert, and it became extinct in 1771 on the death of Frederick, 6th Baron Baltimore.
-The title was held by six members/generations of the Calvert family, who were proprietors of the palatinates Avalon in Newfoundland and the colonial proprietary Province of Maryland (later the American State of Maryland).
+The title was granted in 1625 to Sir George Calvert (1580–1632), and it became extinct in 1771 on the death of Frederick, 6th Baron Baltimore.
+The title was held by six members/generations of the Calvert family, who were Lord proprietors of the palatinates Province of Avalon in Newfoundland and Maryland Palatinate (later the Province of Maryland and subsequent American State of Maryland).